South Polar Times

 The South Polar Times was a magazine created by the crew of the two Antarctic voyages led by Captain Robert Falcon Scott in the early 20th century: the Discovery Expedition (1901–04), and the Terra Nova Expedition (1910–13).
 It documents first-hand many professional and personal aspects of Antarctic exploration, and highlights some of the physical and psychological hardships the men suffered.
 It was established in part to entertain the crew, all of whom were offered the opportunity to contribute.
-The magazine combines watercolour paintings, cartoons, and photographs with weather reports, essays, and other colloquial and scientific observations.
+The magazine combines watercolour paintings, cartoons, photographs with weather reports, essays, and other colloquial and scientific observations.

 Title page of the first issue of South Polar Times.

 Only one copy of each edition was originally printed.
 The twelve issues of the magazine are collected in four published volumes, and the Folio Society has published a complete edition.

 Founding purpose

 The magazine was founded to provide an outlet to entertain the men throughout their time in Antarctica and keep them occupied when weather prevented exploration.
 Through habitual recording of stories and events, the magazine offers insight into daily Antarctic life.
 In his journal, Scott writes about the perfect initial copy of the magazine, but acknowledges that in the circumstances, broad circulation would not be possible from their isolated location in Antarctica.
 The crew therefore endeavoured to reproduce the magazine for the public upon returning from Antarctica.

 The magazine was mostly produced in the months of May through to August.
 In these winter months, sunlight in Antarctica is scarce and often in mid-winter (June) the sun does not rise.
 Each completed issue of the magazine was read aloud to all men on the expedition upon the completion of each contributor's work.
 Illustrations were created by hand and all text was generated on typewriters in order that the magazine featured various perspectives and generated broad discussion.
 The magazine gives various accounts of the complex problems encountered by Scott, such as the weather, boredom, lack of resources and isolation.